cerebro-data/external-docs/docs/SupportedSQL.md

 This is disallowed as it is unclear what the semantics are if the partitioning specified in the view is different than the base table and the performance implications.

-## DML statements
+## Data Manipulation Language (DML) statements

+CDAS is not a distributed SQL engine and only support a subset of SQL statements.
+It does not support the other DML statements (e.g. INSERT, DELETE, UPDATE, etc).
+For SELECT statements, only a subset of the SQL standard is supported.
+A typical configuration is to run a SQL engine (e.g Spark or Presto) on top of CDAS.

-CDAS only supports a subset SELECT statements (no INSERT, DELETE, UPDATE).
-SELECT statements with projections and filters are fully supported.
+SELECT statements with projection and filters are fully supported.

+The only AGGREGATION that is supported is `count(*)` with no grouping.
+In this case multiple records will be returned for this query, each containing a partial count.
+Summing up all the counts returns the complete result.

 ### JOINs